sibalonat/inertia-table/README.md

-# is in current development dont use it in prod but your free to contribute
+# is in current development

 composer require sibalonat/inertia-table